-Therefore, in order to truly know what you’re dealing with during the exam, you need a better understanding of the content.
-To do this, you cannot simply rely on the NCEES handbook for your discipline alone.
+Therefore, to honestly know what you’re dealing with during the exam, you need a better understanding of the content.
+To do this, you cannot rely solely on the NCEES handbook for your discipline.
 You still need to get time-tested resources that have already helped thousands of others get over the hump of passing the PE exam.

-PPI has long been the primary resource when it comes to PE exam preparation.
+PPI has long been the primary resource for PE exam preparation.
 They offer both study materials like the Civil Engineering Reference Manual as well as course options for you to choose from.
-And today, there are many other online review courses available at a lower price point that can help you just as well.
+And today, many other online review courses are available at a lower price point that can help you just as well.

 For the civil engineering folks out there, you can take a look at The Ultimate Civil PE Review Course, by Civil Engineering Academy — it’s been ranked the best PE exam prep course by Test Prep Insight.
 And they also have individual depth review courses for each one of the five depth sections of the PE Civil Exam.

 That being said, there’s one thing you should keep in mind: always refer to the NCEES handbook during your preparation when looking up equations, figures, and graphs.
 Why?
 Since it’ll be the only reference you’ll have, you need to get familiar with it so you can effectively use it on exam day.